vsieplus/AI-CS/data/README.md

 `python processing/generate_json.py`

-The resulting json files will be located under `dataset/json` according to their respective packs.
+This will then ask you to choose a set of packs to convert from theose currently under `dataset/raw/`.
+The resulting json files will be located under `dataset/json/` in directories according to their respective packs.
+These files will contain the data that can be directly used during model training.

+## Creating a dataset

 To specify a custom subset of charts you can create a dataset.
-Calling `bash build_dataset.sh` will call `processing/dataset_json.py` with the specified parameters, ranging from difficulty levels, chart type (single/double), song type (arcade/remix/...) and more.
+Calling `bash build_dataset.sh` will call `processing/dataset_json.py` with the specified parameters, which include difficulty levels, chart type (single/double), song bpm, song type (arcade/remix/...) and more.
 You may customize these parameters to build your own datasets.
 This script will also prompt you for a dataset **name** and ask which packs to choose songs and charts from.

-`bash build_dataset.sh [--additional --parameters ...]`

 The resulting files will be stored in `dataset/subsets/name` and will act as metadata to be used when training is initiated for a particular model (see `train/`).